Sonim Technologies Inc (NASDAQ:SONM) Expected to Announce Quarterly Sales of $18.20 Million

-Analysts expect Sonim Technologies Inc (NASDAQ:SONM) to post sales of $18.20 million for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have provided estimates for Sonim Technologies’ earnings, with estimates ranging from $18.10 million to $18.30 million.
-Sonim Technologies reported sales of $28.85 million in the same quarter last year, which indicates a negative year-over-year growth rate of 36.9%.
-The company is scheduled to report its next quarterly earnings report on Wednesday, November 4th.
+Wall Street analysts expect Sonim Technologies Inc (NASDAQ:SONM) to announce $18.20 million in sales for the current fiscal quarter, Zacks reports.
+Two analysts have made estimates for Sonim Technologies’ earnings, with the highest sales estimate coming in at $18.30 million and the lowest estimate coming in at $18.10 million.
+Sonim Technologies posted sales of $28.85 million during the same quarter last year, which suggests a negative year-over-year growth rate of 36.9%.
+The company is scheduled to report its next earnings results on Wednesday, November 4th.

-According to Zacks, analysts expect that Sonim Technologies will report full-year sales of $71.30 million for the current year.
-For the next year, analysts expect that the business will post sales of $83.80 million, with estimates ranging from $83.50 million to $84.10 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover Sonim Technologies.
+According to Zacks, analysts expect that Sonim Technologies will report full-year sales of $71.30 million for the current financial year.
+For the next fiscal year, analysts forecast that the business will report sales of $83.80 million, with estimates ranging from $83.50 million to $84.10 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that cover Sonim Technologies.

-Sonim Technologies (NASDAQ:SONM) last posted its quarterly earnings results on Wednesday, August 12th.
-The company reported ($0.22) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.29) by $0.07.
-Sonim Technologies had a negative net margin of 40.31% and a negative return on equity of 111.32%.
+Sonim Technologies (NASDAQ:SONM) last issued its quarterly earnings results on Wednesday, August 12th.
+The company reported ($0.22) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.29) by $0.07.
+Sonim Technologies had a negative return on equity of 111.32% and a negative net margin of 40.31%.

-A number of hedge funds and other institutional investors have recently modified their holdings of SONM.
-State Street Corp grew its position in shares of Sonim Technologies by 63.1% in the 1st quarter.
-State Street Corp now owns 86,361 shares of the company’s stock worth $60,000 after buying an additional 33,425 shares during the last quarter.
-Phoenix Holdings Ltd. purchased a new position in Sonim Technologies during the second quarter valued at approximately $2,714,000.
-Private Advisors LLC grew its position in Sonim Technologies by 18.3% during the first quarter.
-Private Advisors LLC now owns 174,943 shares of the company’s stock valued at $122,000 after purchasing an additional 27,000 shares in the last quarter.
-AWM Investment Company Inc. purchased a new position in Sonim Technologies during the second quarter valued at approximately $4,875,000.
-Finally, Worth Venture Partners LLC grew its position in Sonim Technologies by 48.4% during the second quarter.
-Worth Venture Partners LLC now owns 462,198 shares of the company’s stock valued at $370,000 after purchasing an additional 150,783 shares in the last quarter.
-Institutional investors and hedge funds own 47.63% of the company’s stock.
+Large investors have recently made changes to their positions in the business.
+Bridgeway Capital Management Inc. grew its position in shares of Sonim Technologies by 67.9% during the 2nd quarter.
+Bridgeway Capital Management Inc. now owns 160,700 shares of the company’s stock valued at $130,000 after acquiring an additional 65,000 shares during the period.
+Jane Street Group LLC purchased a new position in shares of Sonim Technologies during the second quarter valued at approximately $53,000.
+Worth Venture Partners LLC raised its holdings in shares of Sonim Technologies by 48.4% during the second quarter.
+Worth Venture Partners LLC now owns 462,198 shares of the company’s stock valued at $370,000 after purchasing an additional 150,783 shares during the last quarter.
+AWM Investment Company Inc. purchased a new position in shares of Sonim Technologies during the second quarter valued at approximately $4,875,000.
+Finally, Goldman Sachs Group Inc. raised its holdings in shares of Sonim Technologies by 332.4% during the second quarter.
+Goldman Sachs Group Inc. now owns 164,160 shares of the company’s stock valued at $131,000 after purchasing an additional 126,196 shares during the last quarter.
+47.63% of the stock is owned by institutional investors.

 About Sonim Technologies